Since 1993 I have been visiting ghost towns in the central and western U. S. during business or pleasure

 I hope you enjoy the tour, and I encourage you to get copies of all of these books if you're interested in ghost towns.
 Many are still in print, and, if not, can often be found at used book sites or on eBay, where I've found a few.

 I would be interested in hearing from anyone who has any comments about my pictures and descriptions or who might have any photos of these towns they'd be willing to send me or lend me to scan so I can add them to the site.
 I can be emailed at firstname.lastname@example.org.

-The most recent additions to any page on this site occured on November 7, 2013 when a new town, Columbus, New Mexico, was added.
+The most recent additions to any page on this site occured in January 2016, when a comment from a visitor to Doole, Texas was added to that page.